 Let me explain …

 4. There are two types of WD My Passport external hard drives you can use on your Mac.

-You just need to point Time Machine to it.
+You may just need to point Time Machine to it.

 Do you have the other type of WD My Passport drive?
 NTFS formatted?
 No matter.
 In a few minutes you’ll have it all set up.
 Read on.

-How to Format WD My Passport for Mac for Time Machine
+Formatting WD My Passport For Time Machine

-1. Turn on your Mac and log in.
+1. Turn On Your Mac And log In.

 Plug in your WD My Passport into one of your USB ports.
 You may need an adaptor cable depending on the age of your Mac.

 If you need to go into more detail on this then I have an article on the site all about it.
 “Connecting an External Hard Drive to Your Mac“.
-Go ahead and have a read. – Link to article.
+Go ahead and have a read.

-And it is likely you will need your Mac connected to external power.
+You may need your Mac connected to external power.

 Your Mac may have noticed that your WD My Passport external hard drive is NTFS formatted.
 And offer to format it for you.

-3. Go into Disk Utility.
+3. Go Into Disk Utility.

 You can find Disk Utility by doing a spotlight search.